sous-chefs/squid/README.md

 Databags are able to be used for storing host & url acls and also which hosts/nets are able to access which hosts/url

+### LDAP Authentication

+* Set (`node['squid']['enable_ldap']`) to true.
+* Modify the ldap attributes for your environment.
+  * If you use anonymous bindings, two attributes are optional, ['squid']['ldap_binddn'] and ['squid']['ldap_bindpassword'].
+  * All other attributes are required.
+  * See http://wiki.squid-cache.org/ConfigExamples/Authenticate/Ldap for further help.
+* To create the ldap acls in squid.conf, you also need the two ldap_auth databag items as shown in the LDAP Databags below.

 Example Databags
 ----------------